dlynch7/Tiva_Make/README.md

 ```
 Everything else is off-limits unless you know what you're doing!

-Although the folder structure described earlier simplifies and standardizes the build process, the Makefile needs to know where a few other things are:
+Although the folder structure described earlier simplifies and standardizes the build process, the Makefile needs to know where a few other things are.
+### (Linux users) Editing paths in the Makefile
 ```make
 # TIVAWARE_PATH: path to tivaware folder
 TIVAWARE_PATH = $(HOME)/Embedded/tivaware